harouzie/deep-learning/D3/[DL] Chap 3 recap.md

 ## 3. Data Models

 <font size="5">
-Data models describe how data is represented.
+Data models describe <b>how data is represented</b>.
 Consider cars in the real world.
 In a database, a car can be described using its make, its model, its year, its color, and its price
 </font>

 ![bg right:33%](https://images.unsplash.com/photo-1557562645-4eee56b29bc1?ixlib=rb-4.0.3&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=735&q=80)

+---

+## 3. Data Models [1]

+### Relational Modeld

 ---